mynhardtburger/mynhardtburger/README.md

 # About me

 I'm a software engineer that came from a career as a CPA.
-Currently I spend my working hours writing python to build backend data import functionality at CheckSec.
-My current learning focus is JS and the web dev process.
+Currently I spend my working hours writing python to build backend data interfaces with security tools at CheckSec.
+In my free time I work on improving gaining experience with web techologies and building tools to solve common accounting problems.

 Check out my recent projects!
 * [Next.js Blog](https://mynhardt.ca) - Simple blog built using Next.js and TypeScript.